 Surprisingly, plants absorb nutrients through leaves far more rapidly and efficiently than through roots.
-In fact, nutrient absorption is 8-20 times more effective with foliar fertilizer applications than with regular ground watering.
-The key to good foliar treatment is applying fertilizer at the right times.
+In fact, nutrient absorption is 8-20 times more effective with foliar liquid fertilizer applications than with regular ground watering.
+The key to good foliar nutrition is applying fertilizer materials at the right times.
 Critical times include:

 - At planting

 Video: The 10 Critical Steps to Effective Foliar Feeding

 No matter how good the fertilizer materials, if pH levels are wrong plants will not absorb nutrients well.
 Generally, a pH level between 6 and 7 is just right.
 A soil test will determine your soil’s pH level.
 Soil test kits are available online and at local garden centers.